Edmonton West

 Edmonton West (Edmonton-Ouest) is a federal electoral district in Alberta, Canada, that was represented in the House of Commons of Canada from 1917 to 1988, from 1997 to 2004 and again since 2015.

 Demographics

 History and geography

 This riding was first created in 1914 from Edmonton riding.
-Originally this was vast rural district including most of the northwestern quadrant of the province of Alberta and a portion of the city of Edmonton, the area north of the river and west of 101st Street.
+Originally, this was a vast rural district including most of the northwestern quadrant of the province of Alberta and a portion of the city of Edmonton: the area north of the North Saskatchewan River and west of 101st Street.

 In 1924, it took in parts of the now-abolished Strathcona riding that had been within Edmonton city limits.
 It took in the southside area lying west of 103rd Street.

 In 1924 the northern rural sections were also separated to form the ridings of Peace River and Athabasca.

 In 1933 the more southerly portions became Jasper—Edson.
-The areas nearer the city became Pembina in 1966.
+The areas nearer the city but outside it became Pembina in 1966.